-- A reduction in bond insurance.
-In the wake of the crisis, the exit of certain bond insurers has left the majority of issues uninsured.
+A reduction in bond insurance.

+New issues wrapped by insurers have declined significantly, from 60% in 2007 to less than 10% in 20221.
 Historically, the attributes of insured bonds contributed to their better relative liquidity.
 Whereas investors could once select from a larger pool of insured bonds designed to provide additional protection from default, investors must now seek in-depth credit analysis.
+As a result, professional guidance is necessary to identify the more liquid parts of the municipal bond market more than ever before.

-As a result of the smaller percentage of insured bonds coming to market, investors potentially have to own less liquid bonds when constructing portfolios. - 2 A decline in institutional participation.
-New regulations, tax changes and competing investment products have led broker dealers to reduce the amount of capital they commit to municipal trading.
-In addition, the tax reform legislation of 2017 has caused commercial banks to also reduce their exposure to the municipal market.
+A decline in institutional participation.

+New regulations, tax changes, and competing investment products have led broker-dealers to reduce the amount of capital they commit to municipal trading.
+In addition, the tax reform legislation of 2017 has also caused commercial banks to reduce their exposure to the municipal market.
 As a result of this reduction in institutional involvement in the municipal market, the relative liquidity of the municipal market has been negatively impacted.

-3 Investor uncertainty has increased.
+Investor uncertainty has increased.

 Ongoing individual investor migration to the intermediate portion of the municipal yield curve suggests an increasing concern with market risk.
 Uncertainty over rising interest rates and municipal credit conditions have driven this "flight to quality" trade.
-However, while experienced municipal managers recognize that uncertainty contributes to illiquidity, it can also generate opportunities to capture value.